allybros/superego-android/README.md

 ##### **About this repository**

 Welcome to the git repository of project SuperEgo which has developed by Ally Bros Corporation.
 This repository contains the source code of insightof.me Android application.
-You can use this source code in the terms of GNU General Public License.
+You can use this source code in the terms of  Apache-2.0 License.

 You can download the Android application from Google Play Store (<https://play.google.com/store/apps/details?id=com.allybros.superego>)